-Our Kleenheat Community Grants program is supporting local groups, charities, and not-for-profit organisations doing great things in communities across regional Western Australia and the Northern Territory.
+Our Kleenheat Community Grants program supports local groups, charities, and not-for-profit organisations doing great things in communities across regional Western Australia and the Northern Territory.

-One of the five Grants categories Inspiring Bright Minds, rewarded groups that focussed on helping our big-thinkers turn bright ideas into positive change.
+One of the five Grants categories, Inspiring Bright Minds, rewards groups that focus on helping our big-thinkers turn bright ideas into positive change.
 It doesn’t matter who we are, where we live, or what we do – a curious mind and creative thinking can open up a new world of possibilities.

-The Tuart Forest Primary School P&C play an important role in keeping students inspired and engaged in learning and STEM-related activities.
-They received a $1,000 Kleenheat Community Grant so that they could purchase a VEX IQ Robotics Superkit.
+The Tuart Forest Primary School P&C plays an important role in keeping the school’s students inspired and engaged in learning and STEM-related activities.
+It received a $1,000 Kleenheat Community Grant so it could purchase a VEX IQ Robotics Superkit.
 VEX IQ is a snap-together robotics system, suitable for primary-aged children.

 P&C’s supporting the STEM-related learning in our schools

-The importance of P&C Committees in our community and in our schools.
+The importance of P&C Committees in our community and schools.

-As many schools have limited funding for extracurricular activities, the P&C Committees tend to help raise money to provide extra resources so they don’t have to go without.
-In addition, P&C’s add value to parents and the school as they actively liaise with parents and teachers to ensure children are receiving the best education.
+As many schools have limited funding for extracurricular activities, P&C Committees tend to help to raise money to provide extra resources.
+P&Cs also actively liaise with parents and teachers to ensure children are receiving the best possible education.

-Since 2013, the Tuart Forest Primary School Parents and Citizens Association have been organising and assisting in fundraising activities so that vital resources can be sourced for the school.
+Since 2013, the Tuart Forest Primary School Parents and Citizens Association has been organising and assisting in fundraising activities so that vital resources can be sourced for the school.

-Fundraising activities vary between novelty and fun, educational and active, with previous fundraisers contributing to additional books for the library, a school playground, shade trees, school disco’s, Mother’s and Fathers’ Day stalls, and uniform subsidies.
+Fundraising activities vary between fun, educational and active activities, with previous fundraisers contributing to additional books for the library, a school playground, trees, school discos, Mother’s and Father’s Day stalls, and uniform subsidies.

-How did the Club use the $1,000 Kleenheat Community Grant?
+How did the Association use its $1,000 Kleenheat Community Grant?

-The VEX Robotics competition is an exciting experience as the students compete against each other and other schools in the district.
-Students also have the chance to go to national as well as international competitions, which is made possible via zoom.
+The VEX Robotics competition is an exciting experience with students getting the chance to compete against each other and other schools in the district.
+Students also have the chance to go to national and international competitions via Zoom.

 The importance of STEM related activities in education

-With the addition of a new VEX IQ Superkit and the extra competition equipment, Tuart Forest Primary School now has a class-set of 8 Superkits.
-These kits provide students with a hands-on, interactive experience with concepts being learnt in the Science, Technology, Engineering and Maths (STEM) learning areas.
+With the addition of a new VEX IQ Superkit and the extra competition equipment, Tuart Forest Primary School now has a class-set of eight Superkits.
+These kits provide students with a hands-on, interactive experience with concepts being learnt in the STEM learning areas.